nanyeun/nanyeun/README.md

 - 👀 I’m interested in science and music
 - 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on anything that will help me grow
-- 📫 You can reach my by email nan.jordan@appliedtechnology.se
+- 📫 You can reach me by email nan.jordan@appliedtechnology.se

 <!---
 nanyeun/nanyeun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.